khalid-hussain/shaheen/chap7.md

 The armor-clad soldier slid the veil off his aventail, got up and stood respectfully in front of Abul Hassan.

-Musa said in amazement, "Bashir Bin Hassan!
+Musa said in amazement, "Bashir bin Hassan!
 When did you arrive here?"

 He replied, "I reached here today."

-Musa said to Abul Hassan, "This is Bashir Bin Hassan.
+Musa said to Abul Hassan, "This is Bashir bin Hassan.
 He takes care of our falcon's wings."

-Abul Hassan enthusiastically shook Bashir Bin Hassan's hands and said, "I have heard a lot of praises about you."
+Abul Hassan enthusiastically shook Bashir bin Hassan's hands and said, "I have heard a lot of praises about you."

-Bashir Bin Hassan kissed Abul Hassan's hand and said, "Please forgive me if I had shown disrespect.
+Bashir bin Hassan kissed Abul Hassan's hand and said, "Please forgive me if I had shown disrespect.
 The soldier's condition was quite alarming."

 The Commander of the Medical Corps stood in a state of worry, guilt and helplessness.
-Bashir Bin Hassan said to him, "I am guilty of unnecessarily interfering but this person lay unconscious in the market and the soldiers left him thinking he was dead.
+Bashir bin Hassan said to him, "I am guilty of unnecessarily interfering but this person lay unconscious in the market and the soldiers left him thinking he was dead.
 I saw signs of life in him and brought him here.
 Since you were extremely busy you could not give him any attention."

-The Commander of the Medical Corps stretched out his hand for a handshake and said, "It's an honor even to admit my inferiority in front of Bashir Bin Hassan.
+The Commander of the Medical Corps stretched out his hand for a handshake and said, "It's an honor even to admit my inferiority in front of Bashir bin Hassan.
 In my view, when you got him here, his condition was hopeless.
-He was more in need of a miracle performer than a physician and in Andalus miracles are only associated with the name of Bashir Bin Hassan.
+He was more in need of a miracle performer than a physician and in Andalus miracles are only associated with the name of Bashir bin Hassan.
 We have a few more injured who are in need of your attention."

 Another young surgeon came forward and said, "I had seen you in Cordova but because of the aventail I could not recognize you today."

-Bashir Bin Hassan said, "I was afraid that without the aventail it would make it more difficult to know me.
+Bashir bin Hassan said, "I was afraid that without the aventail it would make it more difficult to know me.
 Apart from this, there are a few of our men among the injured.
 I was afraid they would have screamed my name and you would have left the wounded and gathered around me and I would not have given proper